-This Israeli or Pearl Couscous Salad with roasted asparagus and chickpeas is the perfect side dish for summer picnics, parties, BBQs and meal prep!
-The lemon olive oil dressing adds a refreshing burst of flavour that makes it a definite crowd pleaser!
+This Asparagus Couscous Salad made with pearl couscous, roasted asparagus, chickpeas and feta is the perfect side dish for summer picnics, parties, BBQs and meal prep!
+The lemon olive oil dressing adds a refreshing burst of flavor that makes it a definite crowd-pleaser!
 It can be made in less than 30 minutes!
 (Vegetarian)

-As the weather starts to get warmer, our family always starts to crave those refreshing salads, and this pearl couscous salad recipe is a definite winner!
-The kids love this one too!
+As the weather starts to get warmer, our family always craves refreshing salads, and this asparagus couscous salad recipe is a definite winner.
+The kids love it, too!

-If you love this salad recipe, be sure to also try out my Asparagus Tomato Salad and Healthy Pasta Salad recipes too!
-Or for other Israeli couscous recipes, check out this Lemon Chicken Soup.
+If you love this salad recipe, be sure to try my Asparagus Tomato Salad and Chickpea Pesto Pasta Salad recipes too!
+For other Israeli couscous recipes, check out this Nourishing Chicken Soup.

 - Make-ahead: This couscous salad is a great make ahead option if you’re planning to serve it as part of a larger meal.
 It’s also great for meal prep and travels well for picnics and pot lucks, since it tends to taste better the longer that it sits.

-- Heart healthy: The fibre from the chickpeas and asparagus and the healthy fats from the olive oil make this the perfect heart healthy vegetarian salad option.
+- Heart-healthy: The fiber from the chickpeas and asparagus and the healthy fats from the olive oil make this the perfect heart-healthy vegetarian salad option.
 You can make it completely plant-based by omitting the feta cheese and swapping the honey for maple syrup.

-- Satisfying: This is a really hearty salad that’s full of fibre, protein and healthy fats, which makes it super filling.
-Perfect as a simple side dish, but can also be served as a main.
+- Satisfying: This is a really hearty salad that’s full of fiber, protein, and healthy fats, which makes it super filling.
+Perfect as a simple side dish, but can also be served as a main dish, too.

 Ingredient Notes

-- Israeli Couscous: I love the taste and texture of the larger pearl couscous since it resembles a small pasta.
+- Israeli Couscous: I love the taste and texture of the larger pearl couscous since it resembles tiny pasta.
 You could also sub in regular couscous or quinoa if preferred.

-- Broth: Cooking the couscous in the broth infuses some extra flavour into it.
+- Broth: Cooking the couscous in the broth infuses some extra flavor into it.
 You can use chicken or vegetable broth in this recipe.

-- Feta: This Greek cheese adds a great tangy flavour to each bite.
-You can use light or full-fat or sub in goat cheese to switch up the flavour profile.
+- Feta: This Greek cheese adds a great tangy flavor to each bite.
+You can use light or full-fat or sub in goat cheese to switch up the flavor profile.

-- Lemon Juice: Use fresh rather than bottled lemon juice for the brightest flavour.
+- Fresh Lemon Juice: Use fresh rather than bottled lemon juice for the brightest flavor.
+Feel free to add the lemon zest, too!

 - Garlic: Use freshly minced garlic for best results.
 You could also sub in garlic paste if in a pinch.